-The Circle Jerks’s story gets the documentary treatment from director Dave Markey (best known for 1991: The Year Punk Broke).
-Archival footage, band interviews and testimonials all give the history of a band who released one of hardcore punk’s greatest albums (Group Sex), but never really knew what to do over the next thirty years.
-While the oldest footage shows The Circle Jerks at their jaw-dropping primal best, for me the most enjoyable part of the movie is those lean years in the late-’80s and early-’90s when the band put out awful albums while cycling through band members, musical styles, and personal issues.
-Perhaps there isn’t anything all that special in the Circle Jerks’ story to warrant the 96-minute runtime it’s been given, but the experiences of bands in the pre-Nirvana American Underground are entertaining enough that you can overlook the film’s weaker spots.
+The Circle Jerks finally get the documentary treatment here, helmed by director Dave Markey (best known for 1991: The Year Punk Broke).
+Archival footage, band interviews and testimonials give the history of the band who made one of hardcore punk’s greatest albums (Group Sex), but never really knew what to do next.
+While the oldest footage shows The Circle Jerks at their jaw-dropping best, for me the most enjoyable part of the movie is those lean late-’80s and early-’90s years when the band put out awful albums while cycling through a parade of band members, musical styles, and personal issues.
+Perhaps there isn’t anything special enough in the Circle Jerks’ story to warrant the 96-minute runtime it’s been given, but the story of the pre-Nirvana American Underground is always entertaining enough that you can overlook the film’s weaker spots.
 Speaking of entertaining, Circle Jerks frontman Keith Morris is at his nervous/intense self-reflective best in his interviews here.
 How he hasn’t been tapped for some kind of TV/film/radio work is a mystery to me.
 Even if it’s not perfect, if you love the old days of hardcore punk, My Career As A Jerk is a joy to watch.

 Bonus features: Deleted scenes and interviews.
 Trailers.